CooperToons Logo Return to Home Page Return to Home Page Return to Home Page

-One of Oscar's more recent albums - both enjoyable and educational - is Presidential Campaign Songs: 1789-1996 (Smithsonian/Folkways).
-As the title indicates, Oscar sings the campaign songs from George Washington to Bill Clinton.
+One of Oscar's later albums - both enjoyable and educational - is Presidential Campaign Songs: 1789-1996 (Smithsonian/Folkways).
+As the title indicates, Oscar sang the campaign songs from George Washington to Bill Clinton.
 Sad to say but not unexpectedly, the quality of the "get-out-and-vote" tunes has decreased over the years.
 How can anyone beat Millard Fillmore's rousing chorus:

 Wait for the wagon!
 The Millard Fillmore Wagon!